 Meatballs Beyond Beef:

-- The luscious brick hearth pies at Sovana Bistro can be embellished with Fran’s Meatballs, a tender beef-pork-veal combo, then draped with Italian hots and shaved pecorino.
+- You can embellish the luscious brick hearth pies at Sovana Bistro with Fran’s Meatballs, a tender beef-pork-veal combo, then draped with Italian hots and shaved pecorino.
 696 Unionville Road, Kennett Square, (610) 444-5600, sovanabistro.com

 - It’s ideal to be near Christopher’s in Wayne when a meatball craving hits: The pizza here gets dressed up with spicy broccoli rabe, herbed ricotta, sharp provolone, and red sauce.
 108 N. Wayne Avenue, Wayne, (610) 687-6558, christophersaneighborhoodplace.com